We People Need People

 Body Up!
 Co-Regulation online offers a remarkably effective way to create deep connection, and potent opportunities for people to go to their emotional edges, get help and come back.

-The practices are draw from interpersonal neurobiology, Somatic Experiencing, and Bodynamics.
+The practices are drawn from interpersonal neurobiology, Somatic Experiencing, Bodynamics and yoga.
 They are therapeutic, diagnostic and regulatory.

 Safe and Non-Judgemental